 93120 La Courneuve

-Let's continue our walk on the other side of the ring road.
-Head for La Courneuve in Seine-Saint-Denis, home to numerous communities from the Indian sub-continent, in particular Sri Lankan, Pakistani and Indian families who settled here in the 90s - rents being lower than in the capital - as well as a few Sikh families from Punjab.
+How about continuing this walk on the other side of the ring road?
+Head to La Courneuve in Seine-Saint-Denis, home to many communities from the Indian subcontinent, particularly Sri Lankan, Pakistani, and Indian families who settled here in the 1990s—as rents are lower here than in the capital—as well as a few Sikh families from Punjab.

-It's impossible to miss the Sivan Parvathi temple, set up along the road in the heart of La Courneuve, with its magnificent, colorful facade adorned with figures from Hindu beliefs, particularly Shiva.
-Here, too, it's possible to attend pooja, the daily religious ceremonies, provided certain requirements are met.
+It's impossible to miss the Sivan Parvathi temple, located along the road in the heart of La Courneuve, with its magnificent colorful facade adorned with figures from Hindu beliefs, particularly Shiva.
+Here too, it is possible to attendpooja, the daily religious ceremonies, provided that certain requirements are met.
 It's also an opportunity to share this moment with the Tamil Hindu community.
 Take a look at this detailed description of the temple!

 14, avenue Jean Jaurès

-Still a temple, but a different culture, language and worship at the Sikh temple in Le Bourget, just a 15-minute walk away.
-Here, Sikhs from northern India welcome the curious to their temple, where traditional chants resound in the gurdwara, the prayer area open to all.
-In a more sober setting than the two previous Hindu temples, it's possible to attend a ceremony and share a meal, all together.
+Another temple, but with a different culture, language, and worship style, can be found at the Sikh temple in Le Bourget, just a 15-minute walk away.
+Here, Sikhs from northern India welcome visitors to their temple, where traditional songs echo through the gurdwara, a place of worship open to all.
+In a more sober setting than the two previous Hindu temples, visitors can attend a ceremony and share a meal together.

 The Gurdwara Singh Sabha Temple